uf2020/ccxt/Manual.md

 ## Overriding The Nonce

-**The default nonce is a 32-bit Unix Timestamp in seconds.**

-**You should override it with a milliseconds-nonce if you want to make private requests more frequently than once per second!**
+**The default nonce is a 32-bit Unix Timestamp in seconds.
+You should override it with a milliseconds-nonce if you want to make private requests more frequently than once per second!
+Most exchanges will throttle your requests if you hit their rate limits, read [API docs for your exchange](https://github.com/kroitor/ccxt/wiki/Exchange-Markets) carefully!**

 In case you need to reset the nonce it is much easier to create another pair of keys for using with private APIs.
 Creating new keys and setting up a fresh unused keypair in your config is usually enough for that.